-The 'ATCOR' menu of Fig. 4.5 displays the choices 'ATCOR4f: flat terrain' and 'ATCOR4r: rugged terrain', compare Fig. 4.5.
-The last button starts the ATCOR processing in the image tiling mode, i.e., the image is divided into sub-images in x and y direction as specified by the user.
-This mode is intended for large scenes and the '.inn' file with the processing parameters must already exist.
+Another option allows to start the ATCOR processing in GUI-batch or tiling mode, i.e., the image is divided into sub-images in x and y direction as specified by the user.
+This mode is intended for large scenes, compare section 4.4.14; note that the '.inn' file with the processing parameters must already exist.
+Separate processing options are available for Sentinel-2 and Landsat-8 imagery as their radiometric and spatial configuration requires specific processing steps.

-Figure 4.5: Top level graphical interface of ATCOR: "Atmospheric Correction".
+Figure 3.5: Top level graphical interface of ATCOR: "Atmospheric Correction".

 Let us start with a scene from a flat terrain area where no digital elevation model (DEM) is needed.
-Then the panel of Fig. 4.6 will pop up.
+Then the panel of Fig. 3.6 will pop up.
 First, the 'INPUT IMAGE FILE' has to be selected.
 ATCOR requires the band sequential format (BSQ) for the image data with an ENVI header.
+The TIFF format is supported with some restrictions, see chapter 7.2.
 Next the acquisition date of the image has to be updated with the corresponding button.
 We work from top to bottom to specify the required information.
-The scan angle file is only required if the image geometry does not correspond to the original geometry as specified in the 'sensor\.dat' file which contains the number of pixels per line and the sensor field-of-view (FOV), see chapter 4.6.
 The scale factor defines the multiplication factor for surface reflectance (range 0 - 100%) in the output file.
 A scale factor of 1 yields the output as float data (4 bytes per pixel).
-However, a scale factor of 100 is recommended, so a surface reflectance value of say 20.56% is coded as 2056 and is stored as a 2 byte integer which means the file size is only half of the float file size with no significant loss of information.
+However, a scale factor of 100 is recommended if the input data is 16 bit (2 bytes) per pixel, so a surface reflectance value of say 20.56% is coded as 2056 and is stored as a 2 byte integer which means the file size is only half of the float file size.
+If the input data is 8 bit data then a scale factor of 4 is recommended, i.e., a surface reflectance of 20.56% will be coded as 82.

-If the input file name is "image.bsq" then the default output file name for the atmospherically corrected image is "image\atm.bsq".
-The user may modify the output name, but it is recommended to keep the "\atm.bsq" qualifier to facilitate the use of subsequent programs.
-Then the flight and solar geometry have to be specified as well as the sensor and the calibration file.
+If the input file name is "image.bsq" then the default output file name for the atmospherically corrected image is "image_atm.bsq".
+The user may modify the output name, but it is recommended to keep the "atm.bsq" qualifier to facilitate the use of subsequent programs.
+Then the sensor view geometry has to be specified as well as the sensor and the calibration file.
 The atmospheric file contains the look-up table (LUT) results of the radiative transfer calculations, separately for the solar and thermal region.
+These LUTs are calculated for a nadir view, but for tilt sensors the files "phasefct.bin" in the "../atcor/bin" directory contain the path radiance as a function of the scattering angle, and the appropriate file is automatically included.

-For a new user-specified sensor these LUTs have to be calculated once prior to the first call of ATCOR.
-This is done with the module RESLUT available under the 'Sensor' button of Fig. 4.1.
+Note that for a new user-specified sensor, these LUTs have to be calculated once prior to the first call of ATCOR.
+This is done with the module RESLUT (see section 4.2.6) available under the 'Sensor' menu.